Ooseykins/QuickDither/README.md

 ## Usage
+This library is intended for the built in renderer using gamma colour.
 Use the post processing v2 dithered effect with the pattern, primary, and secondary textures set.
 4 Bayer patterns are included.
 Alternatively, use the dithered material on a "Raw Image" component with a render texture.

 ### Creating 3D dither textures
 Add the PaletteTextureGenerator component to an empty gameobject.
 Pressing "Generate & Save Palette" will save the current palette to a 3D texture asset in "Assets/Dithered Palettes", with the name of the attached gameobject.